 Documentary filmmaker, PBS writer & producer Ric Burns is a profoundly powerful storyteller whose thought-provoking and deeply poetic films have garnered a devoted following over the last two decades.

 Burns is best known for his Emmy Award-winning, eight-part PBS series, New York: A Documentary Film, which Variety called “nothing short of gripping...a monumental documentary series.”
-When the eighth and final episode – a three-hour portrait of the rise and fall of the World Trade Center titled The Center of the World aired nationally on PBS in September 2003, it was greeted with extraordinary praise.
+When the eighth and final episode – a three-hour portrait of the rise and fall of the World Trade Center titled The Center of the World aired nationally on PBS in September 2003.
 TV Guide described it as "a majestically composed eulogy" and The Houston Chronicle called it "breathtaking in its scope and execution.”

 His other films include the Emmy Award-winning Andy Warhol: A Documentary Film, Ansel Adams, Coney Island, The Way West, The Donner Party, and Eugene O’Neill, which The Wall Street Journal called “a superbly told narrative of America’s greatest playwright.”